titusdecali/stringer-vscode/README.md

 - Adds a context menu action: **"🌎 Add i18n key via Stringer"**
 - Writes the selected text into your base language JSON using a globally unique 4‑digit leaf key
 - Replaces the selection in your source file with the correct i18n call
-- Detects context (Vue templates, attributes, script literals) and applies the right syntax
+- Detects context and applies the right syntax:
+  - Vue/Nuxt: templates, attributes, script literals
+  - React/Next: JSX text nodes, JSX attribute values, and string literals
 - Offers a quick, non‑blocking prompt to align other locale files (only when targets exist)
 - Provides a status bar button to open a small Stringer menu (align, website, docs, billing)
 - Shows inline translation previews for `t('key.path')` calls using your project locales